Michigan State Spartans football

 The Michigan State Spartans football program represents Michigan State University (MSU) in college football at the NCAA Division I Football Bowl Subdivision (FBS) level.
 The Spartans are members of the Big Ten Conference.
-Michigan State claims a total of six national championships, including two (1952, 1965) from major wire-service: AP Poll and/or Coaches' Poll.
-The Spartans have also won eleven conference championships, with two in Michigan Intercollegiate Athletic Association and nine in the Big Ten.
+Michigan State claims a total of six national championships, including two (1952, 1965) from the major wire-service: AP Poll and/or Coaches' Poll.
+The Spartans have also won eleven conference championships, with two in the Michigan Intercollegiate Athletic Association and nine in the Big Ten.

 Home games of the Spartans are played at Spartan Stadium, which is located on the main university campus.
-Spartan Stadium is consistently ranked among the NCAA's Top 25 in attendance.
-The Spartans are led by head coach Mel Tucker.
+Spartan Stadium is consistently ranked among the NCAA's top 25 in attendance.
+The Spartans are led by head coach Jonathan Smith.

 History

 Early years

 Starting as a club sport in 1885, football gained varsity status in 1896.
-Early teams at the then Michigan Agricultural College (MAC) competed in the Michigan Intercollegiate Athletic Association (MIAA), which was chartered in 1888 and is the oldest existing collegiate leagues in the United States.
+Early teams at the then Michigan Agricultural College (MAC) competed in the Michigan Intercollegiate Athletic Association (MIAA), which was chartered in 1888 and is the oldest existing collegiate league in the United States.
 Previously, in 1884, Albion College and Michigan Agricultural had played in the first intercollegiate football game held within the state of Michigan.
 MIAA's other charter members included Albion, Olivet and Hillsdale Colleges.
 The association's first season of competitive football was in 1894 which by then also included Eastern Michigan University (then Michigan Normal School) and Alma College; Kalamazoo College was added in 1896.
 In those early years the MAC Aggies could only accomplish one outright league football championship (1905) and share another with Albion (1903).
 The first decade of the 20th century generally saw the MIAA and MAC being dominated by either Albion or Olivet Colleges.
 MSU left the league and became an independent in 1907.

 Chester Brewer revolutionized the football program during three different stints as head coach: 1903–10, 1917, and 1919.
 Considered a defensive genius, his teams posted shutouts in 49 of the 88 games he coached.
 John Macklin took over as head coach in 1911 and owned a winning percentage of .853 (29–5), which is the highest in Michigan State history.

 Jim Crowley, one of Notre Dame's immortal Four Horsemen, served as the head football coach at Michigan State from 1929 to 1933.
 Charlie Bachman, another Notre Dame alumnus, succeeded Jim Crowley as head football coach at Michigan State, coming to East Lansing after a successful stint at Florida.
 A teammate of Knute Rockne, Bachman employed the Notre Dame system and forged 10 winning seasons in 13 years.